maraisr/website/content/til/graph db in mysql.md

 #### Get a connection of nodes

-Something like getting all blog posts by user, `id2` here being the object ID (remember join at the application level).
+Something like getting all blog posts by a user, `id2`` here being the object ID (remember join at the application level).

 ```mysql
 SELECT id2 FROM assoc WHERE type = ?
 AND id1 = ?
 ```

 ...and that's it.
 You only really need to _get a node_, _check for the existence of nodes_, and _get a collection of nodes_.
-The rest is built up abstractions in the application tier.
+The rest is built-up abstractions in the application tier.